DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/setCellValue.md

 Return a promise for an asynchronous operation or return nothing.

 ##### context: GridBaseColumn
-The `this` keyword refers to the column's configuration
+The `this` keyword refers to the column's configuration.

 ---
 This function allows you to process user input before it is saved to the data source.
 It accepts the **newData**, **value**, and **currentRowData** parameters. **value** is the user input that you should assign to one of the **newData** fields.
 Fill the empty **newData** object with fields whose values should be saved in the current row's data object.
 You can use the read-only **currentRowData** parameter to access the current row's data.